OpenSourceBrain/NeuroElectroSciUnit/README.md

 NeuroElectroSciUnit
 ===================

-An Open Source Brain project highlighting some of the potential interactions between OSB and NeuroElectro.org and SciUnit.
+An Open Source Brain project highlighting some of the potential interactions between OSB, [neuroElectro.org](https://neuroelectro.org/) and [SciUnit](https://scidash.org/sciunit.html).

 See http://www.opensourcebrain.org/projects/neuroelectrosciunit for more details